alexentwistle/sub-test/README.md

-## Temporary workflow
+## Current workflow (sub_test.py)
-1. sub_test.py
-- enumerates subdomains for domain (currently fixed, eventually will take user input)
+1. Enumerate subdomains for domain (currently fixed, eventually will take user input) and output to 'discovered_subdomains.txt'.
-- output as 'discovered_subdomains.txt'. clean up URLs and prepend protocols, and output as 'cleaned_subdomains.txt'
+2. Clean up URLs, prepend http/https protocols, and output to 'cleaned_subdomains.txt'.
-- return status code for each URL in 'cleaned_subdomains.txt', and output results to 'sub_responses.txt'
+3. Return status code for each URL in 'cleaned_subdomains.txt', and output results to 'subdomain_responses.txt'

-2. check_status.py
-- removed: no longer needed